bbonev/eoip/README.md

 ### Unified out-of-tree build (recommended)

-The `unified/` directory contains a single set of sources (`eoip.c`, `gre.c`) that builds unmodified on all supported kernels (3.2 up to 7.0+) using `LINUX_VERSION_CODE` conditionals.
-No patching happens at build time and every kernel version gets the same features at the same time:
+The `unified/` directory contains a single set of sources (`eoip.c`, `gre.c`, `eoipv6.c`) that builds unmodified on all supported kernels (3.2 up to 7.0+) using `LINUX_VERSION_CODE` conditionals.
+No patching happens at build time and every kernel version gets the same features at the same time. `eoipv6.ko` is built automatically when the kernel has IPv6 support and is fully standalone (it does not need the replacement `gre.ko`):

 ````shell
 cd path-to-eoip/unified